Medical Billing and Coding Jobs in Wyoming

 Below is a list of the top cities for employing medical billing and coding professionals.
 The information is adapted from resources supplied by the BLS.

-The second highest concentration of medical billers and coders in Wyoming can be found in Casper, where there are 40, according to the BLS.
-The average employee in this city makes $16.47 per hour and $34,830 annually.
-The tenth percentile of employees makes $26,570 annually, while the ninetieth percentile makes $45,790.
+The highest concentration of medical billers and coders in Wyoming can be found in Casper, where there are 70, according to the BLS.
+The average employee in this city makes $19.03 per hour and $39,580 annually.